wp-plugins/wp-share-buttons/readme.txt

 ### If you think, that you found a bug in our [WordPress Share Buttons](http://huge-it.com/share-buttons/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 1.1.5 =
+*  Some mirror Bug have been fixed in WordPress Share Buttons plugin.

+= 1.1.4 =
+*  Bug have been fixed in WordPress Share Buttons plugin.

+= 1.1.3 =
+*  Bug have been fixed in WordPress Share Buttons plugin.

 = 1.1.2 =
 *  Bug have been fixed in WordPress Share Buttons plugin.